Artist Collective

 Shirley has twenty years of continuous studies and experience ranging from calligraphy, papermaking and crafting books in Singapore, working towards her BA in Arts at Nipissing University, and extensive online art courses through well renowned Canadian artist Johannes Vloothius, and New Zealand artist Richard Robinson.
 Shirley’s work attempts to capture the serenity of Northern Ontario’s landscapes through a representational style.
 Shirley wants people who look at her work to be drawn into the beauty of our landscapes and to feel the tranquility engulf them as they remember how utterly wonderful life is when we walk hand in hand with nature.

-Tina Cote-jewellery
+Tina Cote-Jewellery

 Tina Cote is a First Nation artist who creates jewelry specializing in beading techniques.
 Tina is married to Lindsay Cote, together they perform many traditional First Nation ceremonies and love going out into the bush to create music and art!
 Wasamanido Miigizi Kew is her spirit name which means White Spirit Eagle Woman, Tina’s clan is Miigizi Dodem.